-Update 11/24/2021: We rechecked 4k @ 120Hz support on this TV.
+Update 11/24/2021: We rechecked 4k @ 120Hz with chroma 4:4:4 support on this TV.
 Unfortunately, like most other TVs we've tested in 2021, it can't display 4k @ 120Hz signals properly.
 The vertical resolution is cut in half, resulting in a 3840 x 1080 interlaced signal, so text isn't displayed properly.
-We tested this previously, and it was working intermittently, but now it's consistently not working.
+This isn't very noticeable when gaming, though.

 The Sony X85J has two HDMI 2.1 ports.
 Unfortunately, one of these is also the eARC port, so if you're planning to connect a home theater system, you'll only be able to take full advantage of one HDMI 2.1 source.

 Unlike the Sony X850G, there's no dedicated component or composite input.
 Instead, there's a single composite in port, which requires a breakout adapter that's sold separately.
 It has a built-in tuner, which has received an update for NextGen TV ATSC 3.0, allowing it to receive over-the-air 4k broadcasts in supported regions.

 The Sony X85J supports eARC on HDMI port 3.
 This allows the TV to pass high-quality, uncompressed audio to an external home theater system or soundbar.

 The Sony X85J has a decent frequency response.
 Like most TVs, the low-frequency extension (LFE) is high, as it can't produce any deep thump or rumble.
 Above the LFE, the frequency response is very balanced, resulting in clear dialogue.
 It can get very loud, but there's a bit of pumping at max volume.